Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

     - I may also want to share my interest in the site via social media.
 - Frequent User
     - As a frequent user I would consistently be looking to improve my score.
-    - I may also be interested in the developent of the game.
+    - I may also be interested in the development of the game.

 ### Design

 - Colour Scheme
     - This will likely be dictated by the creative elements that I find.
 So with that in mind I chose a background color that would blend with the central image.
-Any buttons and text I will try to use colors from the image so that we have a constistent theme.
+Any buttons and text I will try to use colors from the image so that we have a consistent theme.
 - Typography
     - I used Yusei Magic for the header and Oswald elsewhere.
 - Imagery
-    - I found a selection of emoji expressions that I thought would work well at different moments during a playthrough (correct/incorrect etc.).
-These emojis happened to be of an alien so I decided to theme my website around space.
+    - I found a selection of emoji expressions that I thought would work well at different moments during a play through (correct/incorrect etc.).
+These emojis happened to be of an alien, so I decided to theme my website around space.

 - Wireframes
     - I created wireframes for the basic ideas I had and then added more details as I went along.
 I also made a flowchart to help me envision the steps taken during a playthrough of the quiz.